 - One-third of disciplinary action against nurses involves drug or alcohol use.

-- Misuse of prescription drugs among doctors is five times higher than the general population, with high opioid and benzodiazepine use rates.
+- Misuse of prescription drugs among doctors is five times higher than in the general population, with high opioid and benzodiazepine use rates.

 So, why are rates of drug and alcohol use particularly high among healthcare workers?
-While there isn’t an absolute answer, there are several common sense contributing factors.
+While there isn’t an absolute answer, there are several common-sense contributing factors.

 Medical providers work long hours and stay under constant pressure.
 They are often responsible for life-or-death situations.
-Nurses, physicians, and other healthcare providers deal with emotionally challenging situations daily.
+Nurses, physicians and other healthcare providers deal with emotionally challenging situations daily, including extreme trauma and violence.
+Repeated exposure to trauma may lead some healthcare workers to use substances to cope.

-Unfortunately, easy access to medication and high stress isn’t a good combination.
+Unfortunately, easy access to medication and high stress aren’t a good combination.
 Some healthcare providers may abuse their privileges by either taking medication easily available or self-prescribing.
 According to surveys, as many as 87 percent of physicians have self-prescribed painkillers.

 Signs of Addiction Among Healthcare Professionals